Kristang language: Consonants

-This may be due to Malay influence, or the preservation of an Old Portuguese pronunciation /[tʃ]/ in Kristang.
-It is also worth noting that Northern Portugal also retains the Portuguese /[tʃ]/ pronunciation.
+This may be due to Malay influence, or the preservation of an Early Modern Portuguese pronunciation /[t͡ʃ]/ in Kristang.
+It is also worth noting that Northern Portugal also retains the Portuguese /[t͡ʃ]/ pronunciation.

 Phonological contrasts

 Baxter (1988), in particular, established various phonemic contrasts in the Kristang consonant system.

 Stops and affricates contrast in the initial and medial positions.

 Examples of contrastive distribution between voiced and voiceless stops: